riojosdev/100-days-of-code/log.md

 **Thoughts:** ExpressJS is really an incredible library.
 It really helps in speeding up the workflow.
 I am following up the MDN tutorials on making a local library website.
 I was planning to learn MongoDB.
 But I have learned a lot more than MongoDB.
 Like Mongoose, ExpressJS application generator...

 **Link(s) to work**: None

+### Day 70: Aug 15, 2020

+**Today's Progress**: Learning ExpressJS (Displaying data using views)

+**Thoughts:** Looks like I'm working on a MVC structured app.
+And since this is my first I feel like Views are the hardest.
+It also might be because I just started on Views.
+Also I am using the Pug view template engine.
+So it means I'm kind of starting over.
+Anyway, I do love a challenge.
+And I'm learning more tools at the same time.

+Can't touch this!

+**Link(s) to work**: None